 He travels constantly, conducting his business at his other bases of operation.
 No one is ever told where or when he moves.

 Sentinel stands about 6’ 5″ and has a fatherly aura about him.
-He is of dark cocoa complexion, and his warm, welcoming features are framed with a tidy cascade of microbraids ending at the collarbone, each capped off with a silver bead.
+He is of deep complexion, and his warm, welcoming features are framed with a tidy cascade of microbraids ending at the collarbone, each capped off with a silver bead.
 His bright, golden augmented eyes give off a feeling of assurance, as if the man will always listen intently on what you have to say.

 He sports the most common of Undercity apparel: black leather trench coat, combat boots, and black pants with quite a few pockets.
 The casual observer might conclude that the man carries very little armaments, but those who are familiar with him know better.

 Sentinel was the one who took Nara in after she came to Arcadia, giving her a new lifestyle with her current skills.
 He is the only person she has ever warmed up to since her exile, though Garrett is a close second.
 He knows her native language from trading contacts, and often converses with her when she is having troubles.
 His patience serves him well as he slowly teaches Nara to regain trust in the world, and she lets herself confide in him as she tries to figure out her own place in the galaxy.